About The J-Sub Experiment

 We are an Experiment

-As our posts indicate, we have a lot to learn!
-We learn from you, from your responses, comments, tags, and the conversations we hold.
+We, too, have a lot to learn!
+We learn from your responses, comments, and the conversations we hold.

-Because we are an experiment, and experiment implies repetition, we will be revisiting material periodically.
-Our site today will not be our site in two years.
-Our posts will not be the same either.
-However, no matter where we are in our journey, we are committed to providing the most truthful and complete product possible.
+Because we are an experiment, and experimentation implies repetition, we will be revisiting material periodically.
+Our resources today will not quite the same in two years.
+However, no matter where we are in our journey, we are committed to providing the most thorough, truthful and quality products possible.